ybaha/teifi-case/README.md

 A React application built with Remix and Shopify Polaris to manage products in your Shopify store.
 Features include:
 - Viewing products with pagination
 - Creating new products with SKUs
+- Deleting products

-- Deleting products (this one was extra but I thought it would be a nice addition - and I had too much products created I wanted to delete some of them)
+Deleting products was an extra feature I thought would be a nice addition - and I had too much products created I wanted to delete some of them.

 ## Setup